Why we use glyphosate

 In addition to weed spraying, we employ completely chemical-free options such as a fleet of small sweepers which remove silt and debris three times per year, a mechanical ‘weed ripper’ and teams dedicated to 'siding out' footpath edges.
 Some alternative methods, such as not treating perimeters of parks and open spaces, adding meadows, and additional tree planting to further encourage habitat and biodiversity, are also being explored.

-We will carry out further trials in 2022, in conjunction with Foamstream, to assess the efficacy of the latest version of their chemical free treatment method.
+We will carry out further trials in 2024, in conjunction with Foamstream, to assess the efficacy of the latest version of their chemical free treatment method.
+We are also expecting delivery of a new weed ripping machine, which we believe will bring better results during 2024.

 How other products and methods compare to glyphosate